nvpro-samples/vk_lod_clusters/README.md

 ## Third Party

-[meshoptimizer](https://github.com/zeux/meshoptimizer) is used during the mesh simplification process when the triangles within a cluster are re-ordered to improve triangle strips.
+[meshoptimizer](https://github.com/zeux/meshoptimizer) is used during the mesh simplification process and when the triangles within a cluster are re-ordered to improve triangle strips.